Initial Exploration

 Login to OpenShift AI and select the

-data science project. -
+agent-demodata science project.

 We are going to

-using the following parameters:Name: agent-tools Image Selection: Standard Data Science Version: 2025.1 (select the latest version)
+Create a workbenchusing the following parameters:Name: agent-tools Image Selection: Standard Data Science Version: 2025.1 (select the latest version)

 Leave all the other fields as defaults.
 You should see the